nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 1. Ensure that you have Java 11 or above installed.
 2. Download the latest version of `Financial Planner` from [here](http://link.to/duke).
 3. Copy the file to the folder you want to use as the *home folder* for Financial Planner.
-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar ip.jar` command to run the application.
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar tp.jar` command to run the application.
 5. Refer to the **Features** section below for details of each command.

 ## Features